data-6-berkeley/su21/index.md

     A week-to-week description of the content covered in the course.
 ---

+{: .warning }
+⚠️ This content is archived as of March 2026 and is retained exclusively for reference.
+[Find current offerings.](https://data6.org/)

 # Introduction to Computational Thinking with Data 📊
 {: .mb-2 }
 UC Berkeley, Summer 2021